What is this crazy gadget you ask? Why a spaezle maker, of course!

 I know it sort of looks like a cheese grater, but it doesn’t do that at all.
 The part my hand is resting on, is filled with batter and then slid back and forth as the batter drips down into the pot of boiling salt water.
 (You can also use a colander with large holes.)

-I use a recipe from my old Better Homes and Gardens–the red and white one.
+I have used recipe from my old Better Homes and Gardens cookbook – the red and white one.
 I’ve loved it.
-But most recipes are basically the same–maybe with varying amounts of eggs or milk.
+More recently I’ve started using the one from The Joy of Cooking.
+Both are great recipes.
+Most spaetzle recipes are basically the same, with varying amounts of milk and egg.

 1/2 cup fine dry bread crumbs (I omit this most of the time)

 1/4 cup butter, melted